hashicorp/raft/README.md

 called [raft-mdb](http://github.com/hashicorp/raft-mdb).
 That is the recommended implementation for the `LogStore` and `StableStore`.

+A pure Go backend using [BoltDB](https://github.com/boltdb/bolt) is also available called [raft-boltdb](https://github.com/hashicorp/raft-boltdb).
+It can also be used as a `LogStore` and `StableStore`.

 ## Protocol

 raft is based on ["Raft: In Search of an Understandable Consensus Algorithm"](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf)